 PLA Resin, Steel, Wood, Graphite, Paint, Fabric—2017

 I have been told that in nature, everything is connected.
-I put this statement above to the test in an experiment I named Unstuffed—The New Taxidermy.
-The project honors the wild animals in natural history museum dioramas that were preserved, using taxidermy art, for educational purposes.
-I harvested & studied valuable ‘specimen’ objects from my home to better understand my relationship to them.
+I put this statement to the test in an experiment I named Unstuffed—The New Taxidermy.
+The project honors the wild animals used in natural history museum dioramas.
+Animals were hunted & preserved with taxidermy art for educational purposes.
+For my experiment, I harvested & studied valuable ‘specimen’ objects from my home to better understand my relationship to them.

 3D pen, PLA Resin, Steel, Wood, Graphite, Paint & Painter’s Tape, Fabric